 regard Aaron the true Home Run King.
 Despite it all, #44 avoided the

-I'm concerned, Aaron is the best ball player of my era.
+far as I'm concerned, Aaron is the best ball player of my era.
 He is to

 baseball of the last fifteen years what Joe DiMaggio was before him.
-He's never received

-League Baseball announced the Hank Aaron Award, given annually to
+Major League Baseball announced the Hank Aaron Award, given annually to

 the best overall hitter in each league.
-Three years later, Aaron was awarded the Medal
+Three years later, Aaron was

-felt that although someone may defeat me, and I strike out in a ball game,
+always felt that although someone may defeat me, and I strike out in a

 "Trying to throw a fastball by Henry Aaron is like trying to sneak a